phpDocumentor/phpDocumentor/docs/PSR.md

 If, across the board, both logical and functional subdivisions are equal is it NOT RECOMMENDED to use the @subpackage tag, to prevent maintenance overhead.

-The @subpackage tag MUST only be used in a select set of DocBlocks, as is described in the documentation for the @package tag.
+The @subpackage tag MUST only be used in a specific series of DocBlocks, as is described in the documentation for the @package tag.

 This tag MUST accompany a @package tag and MUST NOT occur more than once per